 Complaining to the Authorities

-If you're still unsuccessful at resolving the transaction, even after going to the merchant and the credit card issuer, you can file a complaint with the Consumer Financial Protection Bureau.
-The CFPB will launch its own investigation and while they will not force the credit card issuer to pay you, getting a government agency involved can inspire the credit card issuer to resolve the error in your favor.
+If you're still unsuccessful at resolving the transaction after going to the merchant and the credit card issuer, then you can file a complaint with the Consumer Financial Protection Bureau.
+The CFPB will launch its investigation.
+They will not force the credit card issuer to pay you, but getting a government agency involved can inspire the credit card issuer to resolve the error in your favor.